4.7. Digital Wind Tunnel II: Characterizing ABL Flows using Large-eddy Simulation

 4.7.6.
 Set Results to Monitor

 In the Monitoring tab, specify simulation results to be recorded as seen in Fig. 4.7.6.1.
 For this example, we will monitor both the velocity and pressure distribution at selected places in the computational domain.
-Firstly, check Record Wind Profiles checkbox.
-Then, add three line probes (profiles) by clicking Add Profile and edit details as shown in bellow figure.
-For example, Profile1 is located at the inlet and measures the characteristics flow velocity.
+Firstly, check the Record Wind Profiles checkbox.
+Then, add three line probes (profiles) by clicking Add Profile and edit details as shown in the figure below.
+For example, Profile1 is located at the inlet and measures the characteristics of flow velocity.
 Profile2 is located downstream and measures the incident flow (i.e., the wind the structure will experience) on a vertical line.
 Whereas, Profile3 measures the downstream evolution of the pressure fluctuation in the stream-wise direction.
 Also, specify the Field Write Interval to 10 and Write Start Time to 1.

 To monitor the snapshot of the flow field, check Sample Flow Field and add two section planes for monitoring the velocity field.
 Edit the table entries as seen in Fig. 4.7.6.1.
 Plane1 is a vertical plane normal to the y-axis and monitors the snapshot of the velocity field from 1 s to 3 s.
 Plane2 is a horizontal plane normal to the z-axis and monitors the snapshot of the velocity field from 1 s to 3 s.
-The files for both planes will be written every 50 time step (i.e \(50 \times 0.0005 = 0.025 s\)) as specified in Flow Write Interval.
+The files for both planes will be written every 50 time steps (i.e \(50 \times 0.0005 = 0.025 s\)) as specified in Flow Write Interval.

 Fig. 4.7.6.1 Specify results to record in the Monitoring tab